fabian-gubler/nvim-config/README.md

 # without direnv installed
 nix develop
 ```

+Now you have a pinned version of neovim declared in the lock file with
+batteries included lua lsp, formatter, luajit etc.)

 ## Reproducible Configuration
 The philosophy behind this configuration is to allow for easily configurable and reproducible neovim environments using `lazy` plugin manager and `nix flakes`.
 Enter a directory using `direnv` and have a ready to go neovim configuration that is the same on every machine.